8 December 2018

 What Is Reputation Management?

 What is reputation management?
-Reputation management is the effort to influence what and how people think of a brand or person.
+Reputation management is the effort to influence what and how people think of a brand or person when viewed online.

 - How to manage a reputation

 Reputation management goes by a variety of names — online reputation management (ORM), internet reputation management, rep management, brand perception.
 Whatever you call it, the goal is to shape public perception about a person or business, though you may be surprised to learn just how little control brands and individuals actually have over their reputations.